coffebar/neovim-project/README.md

 Neovim project manager will add these commands:

-- `:Telescope neovim-project discover` - find a project based on patterns.
+- `:NeovimProjectDiscover` - find a project based on patterns.

-- `:Telescope neovim-project history` - select a project from your recent history.
+- `:NeovimProjectHistory` - select a project from your recent history.

 - `:NeovimProjectLoadRecent` - open the previous session.